G. Russell BellChief Scientific Officer Emeritus

 William TaylorPresident and COO

 MiMedx Group, Inc.

-Mr. Taylor has spent over 20 years in healthcare product design, development and manufacturing, and is currently the President and Chief Operating Officer of MiMedx Group, Inc., a small public company with three innovative biomaterial platform technologies focused on soft tissue repair.
-From 2001 through 2006, Mr. Taylor was President of Facet Technologies, LLC, a Matria Healthcare subsidiary and from 2006 to 2008, he led Facet as the CEO after it was sold to a private equity company.
+William Taylor has spent over 20 years in healthcare product design, development and manufacturing, and is currently the president and chief operating officer of MiMedx Group, Inc., a small public company with three innovative biomaterial platform technologies focused on soft tissue repair.
+From 2001 through 2006, Taylor was president of Facet Technologies, LLC, a Matria Healthcare subsidiary and from 2006 to 2008, he led Facet as the CEO after it was sold to a private equity company.
 Facet is a medical device company focused on medical device design, development, and manufacturing for OEM clients such as Abbott, Bayer, BD, LifeScan (J&J), Roche, and Flextronics.
 Over his 14 year career at Facet and its predecessor company, he held various management positions, beginning with R&D, QA & Regulatory Affairs and progressing through General Management.
-Mr. Taylor was instrumental in growing the design and manufacturing business from $14 million in revenue up to over $40 million, when the company was sold to Matria Healthcare.
-As President, he led the company to the number one market position in Microsampling and grew it to over $85 million in revenue.
-A graduate of Purdue University, Mr. Taylor holds a Bachelor of Science degree in Mechanical Engineering and is co-inventor on eight patents.
+Taylor was instrumental in growing the design and manufacturing business from $14 million in revenue up to over $40 million, when the company was sold to Matria Healthcare.
+As president, he led the company to the number one market position in microsampling and grew it to over $85 million in revenue.
+A graduate of Purdue University, Taylor holds a bachelor ofscience degree in mechanical engineering and is co-inventor on eight patents.